 While we do try our best, we may not be able to save every item during fire damage restoration in Dallas, TX.
 We'll assess all your belongings and classify them into salvageable and unsalvageable items.
 Sometimes, we may be able to save an item, but if the costs encountered are too significant, we'll advise you against it.

 During the last phase of fire damage restoration in Dallas, TX, we remove all signs of fire and water.
 We clean, polish and prep up the space so that you're satisfied with the look and results of our fire damage restoration in Dallas, TX.

 Air scrubbers are used for removing pollutants in the air.
-They feature a filtration system which sucks in and filters air.
+They feature a filtration system that sucks in and filters air.
 This clean air is then expelled and mixed with smoky air, decreasing its density.
 An air mover is similar to a hair dryer but doesn't release heated air.
-They are usedfor drying floors walls and carpets.
+They are used for drying floors, walls, and carpets.